hrldcpr/poole/_posts/2016-08-10-infinite-continued-fractions.md

 $$

-## Yeah!
+### Yeah!

-Generalizing the previous examples, we can always bound a stream of continued fraction coefficients as:[^2]
+Generalizing the previous examples, we can always bound a stream of continued fraction coefficients[^2] as:

 $$
 (-1)^n [a_0; a_1, \dots, a_n] \le (-1)^n [a_0; a_1, \dots, a_n, \dots] \le (-1)^n [a_0; a_1, \dots, a_n + 1]